 To get a credit card, you must have a Brex Cash account first, which is a corporate bank account you can use for deposits and payments.
 That said, your credit card is tied to your account, and your payments will come from your Brex Cash balance.

 The card you get depends on the revenue requirement.
 Also, payments will be automatically debited from your company’s bank account.
 Given that, the Brex Card is not fit for businesses looking to carry a balance.

 On another note, credit limits on Brex depend on how much money an organization has in its bank account.
 If your company depletes most of its cash for the month, your Brex credit limit also reduces.

-If you are using the Brex Card with daily repayments, your credit is much more limited.
+If you use the Brex Card with daily repayments, your credit is much more limited.
 It works the same way as a debit card, so you cannot spend more than what you have in your account.
-Thus, if you’re making a big purchase, you need to deposit enough money beforehand to avoid a failed transaction.
+Thus, if you’re making a big purchase, you must deposit enough money beforehand to avoid a failed transaction.

 - No revolving credit

 Unlike in traditional credit cards, your balance in Brex should be paid in full each month or day if you’re using the Brex Card with daily repayments.
 You won’t owe interest, but you won’t be able to pay in installments for big purchases.

 At the end of the billing cycle, your account will be debited with the full balance, which means you need to have enough cash on hand.

 Brex has varying point values and elevated earning categories that may not fit your spending.
 Also, they offer big earning rates only for the first two months.
 After that, you must exclusively use your Brex Card.
 Otherwise, your rewards will be downgraded to the standard rate of one point per dollar spent.